 The Spring by Franz Xaver Winterhalter

 Detractors often claim that Ēostre, the supposed Anglo-Saxon spring goddess, is nothing more than a fabrication by the 8th-century monk Bede.
 In contrast, others dismiss Ostara as a 19th-century reconstruction by the Brothers Grimm.
-Meanwhile, some try to connect Easter to the Mesopotamian goddess Ishtar, a linguistic mix-up with little historical backing.
+This year, everyone is talking about Aiden Kelly and Wicca.
+While a few years ago it was en vogue to try to connect Easter to the Mesopotamian goddess Ishtar, a linguistic mix-up with little historical backing.

 But the evidence tells a far more compelling story.